DanWahlin/Angular-BareBones/README.md

 * A simple data service to provide data and show dependency injection
 * Routing between the homepage and the "feature"
 * Bootstrap for CSS
-* live-server used to launch the site and reload it as you make changes

 It's a minimal app intended to get you up and running quickly so the rest is up to you!